This blog may contain affiliate links. Read our disclosure policy for more info.

 21. Caye Caulker

 Caye Caulker was my last stop in Central America before crossing the border to Tulum, Mexico.
 This tiny island is often the place travelers visit in Belize.
 It’s a sandy island with little to no roads, where the main method of transport is walking.
-You’ll find people cooking up lobster on BBQ’s lining the streets, friendly street dogs, bumping bars and restaurants, and possibly the friendliest locals you could ever meet.
+You’ll find people cooking up a lobster on BBQs lining the streets, friendly street dogs, bumping bars and restaurants, and possibly the friendliest locals you could ever meet.

 Caye Caulker is somewhat like a dream and going on a dive trip here is world-class.
 In fact, this is the island on which you can access the famous Great Blue Hole.
 Alternatively, snorkel trips on Caye Calker are very popular.

 It’s easy to get wrapped up in the island life here and feel as though you never want to leave.
-Somewhere between the crystal clear waters and endless supply of cocktails and seafood, Caye Calker becomes one of the best places to visit in all of Central America!
+Somewhere between the crystal clear waters and an endless supply of cocktails and seafood, Caye Calker becomes one of the best places to visit in all of Central America!

 Thanks for reading my blog and I hope it helped you nail down some must-visit destinations in Central America for your upcoming trip.
 Of course, if you need more detailed info, then keep browsing around our blog – we have dozens of in-depth guides to the best places to visit in Central America.